SFUSD Guide for New Families

 - Orientation

-- If no in-person orientation visit the school and walk around outside so your kid has some context.
+- If there is no in-person orientation, we recommend you visit the school and walk around the outside so your kid has some context for their first day.

 - Uniforms – Some schools in SFUSD have uniforms and the school will share information about this.
 Schools are usually flexible on this for the first few days.

-- Lunch if you decide to send it.
+- Lunch if you decide to send it – but school lunch is free for all students!

 - Label your kids’ stuff.

 - You don’t need to send school supplies in elementary school since the school will provide these.
-Teachers may ask for help with donations.
-See more later.
+Teachers may ask for help with donations, and will send info about that home with students.

 - Toys aren’t allowed at school.